-Several computer scientists (such as Parnas5) have argued that computer scientists should be educated as engineers to enable them to apply appropriate scientific principles to their work.
+Several computer scientists (such as Parnas) have argued that computer scientists should be educated as engineers to enable them to apply appropriate scientific principles to their work.
 They argue that computer scientists should receive a solid foundation in mathematics and design, to enable them to have the professional competence to perform as engineers in building high-quality products that are safe for the public to use.
 The use of mathematics is an integral part of the engineer's work in other engineering disciplines, and so the software engineer should be able to use mathematics to assist in the modelling or understanding of the behaviour or properties of the proposed software system.

-Software engineers need education6 on specification, design, turning designs into programs, software inspections and testing.
+Software engineers need education on specification, design, turning designs into programs, software inspections and testing.
 The education should enable the software engineer to produce well-structured programs that are fit for purpose.

 Parnas has argued that software engineers have responsibilities as professional engineers.
 They are responsible for designing and implementing high-quality and reliable software that is safe to use.
 They are also accountable for their decisions and actions and have a responsibility to object to decisions that violate professional standards.
-Engineers are required to behave professionally and ethically with their
+Engineers are required to behave professionally and ethically with their education and qualification of staff prior to assigning staff to performing specific tasks.
+The appropriate qualifications and experience for the specific role are considered prior to appointing a person to carry out the role.
+Many companies are committed to the education and continuous development of their staff, and on introducing best practice in software engineering into their organization.

-5Parnas has made important contributions to computer science.
+&lt;sup>5Parnas has made important contributions to computer science.
 He advocates a solid engineering approach with the extensive use of classical mathematical techniques in software development.
 He also introduced information hiding in the 1970s, which is now a part of object-oriented design.
-6Software companies that are following approaches such as the CMM or ISO 9001 consider the education and qualification of staff prior to assigning staff to performing specific tasks.
-The appropriate qualifications and experience for the specific role are considered prior to appointing a person to carry out the role.
-Many companies are committed to the education and continuous development of their staff, and on introducing best practice in software engineering into their organization.
+Software companies that are following approaches such as the CMM or ISO 9001 consider the

-7The ancient Babylonians used the concept of accountability, and they employed a code of laws (known as the Hammurabi Code) c.
+&lt;sup>7The ancient Babylonians used the concept of accountability, and they employed a code of laws (known as the Hammurabi Code) c.
 1750 BC.
 It included a law that stated that if a house collapsed and killed the owner, then the builder of the house would be executed.

-8However, it is unlikely that an individual programmer would be subject to litigation in the case of a flaw in a program causing damage or loss of life.
+&lt;sup>8However, it is unlikely that an individual programmer would be subject to litigation in the case of a flaw in a program causing damage or loss of life.
 A comprehensive disclaimer of responsibility for problems rather than a guarantee of quality accompany most software products.
 Software engineering is a team-based activity involving many engineers in various parts of the project, and it would be potentially difficult for an outside party to prove that the cause of a particular problem is due to the professional negligence of a particular software engineer, as there are many others involved in the process such as reviewers of documentation and code and the various test groups.
 Companies are more likely to be subject to litigation, as a company is legally responsible for the actions of their employees in the workplace, and a company is a wealthier entity than one of its employees.
 The legal aspects of licensing software may protect software companies from litigation.
 However, greater legal protection for the customer can be built into the contract between the supplier and the customer for bespoke-software development.